Image Carousel with 4 slides

 Slide 1: Lena Verdeli's lecture at Universidad Católica

 Slide 2: Otto Kernberg at Conference in Santiago

 Slide 4: Alex Behn and Otto Kernberg

-Given this phenomenon, looking to increase interaction in addressing the complexity and possible intervention of depression, the Santiago Center teamed up with Universidad Católica’s office of the Vice-Provost for Research and the Millennium Institute for Depression and Personality Research (MIDAP) - a scientific center comprised of psychologists, psychiatrists and related professionals who look to generate multidimensional understanding of depression - to launch the Mental Health Series, where renowned Columbia specialists in the areas of psychology and psychiatry traveled to Chile during 2019 and 2020 to dissertate on their areas of expertise, while also meeting with related organizations and government officials to advance further interaction and collaboration.
+Looking to increase interaction in addressing the complexity and possible intervention of depression, the Santiago Center teamed up with Universidad Católica’s office of the Vice-Provost for Research and MIDAP to launch the Mental Health Series, where renowned Columbia specialists in the areas of psychology and psychiatry dissertate on their areas of expertise, while also meeting with related organizations and government officials to advance further interaction and collaboration.